metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

 no argument is given, it is run on the current directory.
 If a file is passed, the script is run on the directory the file is in and followme is run in quick mode.
 Quick mode is an implicit promise that only the named file has been changed since last time.
-Each module can make up this assumption what it will, but it is supposed to shorten the list of files examined.
+Each module can make of this assumption what it will, but it is supposed to shorten the list of files examined.

 Followme looks for its configuration files in all the directories above the